Skip to content

 });

-If the time is 12:00:00 and a client makes a burst of 50 requests, then they make another 50 requests over the following 30 seconds, they will be blocked from making any further requests until 12:01:00.
+Suppose the time is 12:00:00 and a client makes a burst of 50 requests, then another 50 requests over the following 30 seconds.
+Arcjet blocks any further requests until 12:01:00.
 At 12:01:00 the window resets and they could make another 100 requests immediately.

 This algorithm tracks the number of requests made by a client over a sliding window so that the window moves with time.